-Any of our employees, officers, directors, and consultants are eligible to participate (each a "Participant") in the Plan if selected by the Compensation Committee.
-The basis of participation of an eligible recipient of an Award under the Plan, and the type and amount of any Award that an individual will be entitled to receive under the Plan, will be determined by board and/or Compensation Committee.
+Any of our employees, officers, directors, and consultants are eligible to participate (each a Participant) in the Plan if selected by the board of directors or the Compensation Committee.
+The basis of participation of an eligible recipient of an Award under the Plan, and the type and amount of any Award that an individual will be entitled to receive under the Plan, will be determined by board of directors and/or Compensation Committee.